Purchasing and Licensing

 - Imagine a group called 'Finance Users' that contains 50 employees who work in the 'Finance' department.
 A DocRead publisher uploads and distributes a SOX policy that those users need to read and confirm by next Wednesday.
 This will result in one Reading Task being generated for each user.
 Because the group contains 50 users, 50 User Licenses would be required.

-- If a DocRead publisher sends out a HIPAA policy to that same group ('Finance Users'), then an additional 50 Reading Tasks would be generated, but no new Users Licenses are required because they are being sent to the same 50 employees who already have a User License.
+- If a DocRead publisher sends out a HIPAA policy to that same group ('Finance Users'), the following will happen.
+An additional 50 Reading Tasks would be generated, but no new Users Licenses are required.
+This is because they are being sent to the same 50 employees who already have a User License.

 - Now imagine an 'All Employee' SharePoint Audience that contains all 5000 employees.
 A Health and Safety officer wants to ensure that all employees read and confirm the 'Health and Safety at Work' policy, so sends it to this group.
 DocRead would cycle through each user in the 'All Employees' audience and send them each a Reading Task.
-The 'Finance Users' are also in the 'All Employees' audience and already have User Licences registered with DocRead therefore 4950 additional User Licenses are required.
+The 'Finance Users' are also in the 'All Employees' audience and already have User Licences registered with DocRead.
+Therefore, an additional 4950 User Licenses are required.
 DocRead would then have a total User License count of 5000.

 - If an employee leaves the organisation all of their Reading Tasks and Reading Receipts remain in DocRead for auditing and legal purposes therefore they still need a User License.
-In other words their User License cannot be immediately recycled for a new employee.
-On a periodic basis we recommend that an administrator undertakes an archiving process to remove the leavers from DocRead, which allows you to recycle their User license whilst maintaining reading records in archive databases.
+In other words, their User License cannot be immediately recycled for a new employee.
+On a periodic basis we recommend that an administrator undertakes an archiving process to remove the leavers from DocRead.
+This will allow you to recycle their User licenses whilst maintaining reading records in archive databases.

-- It does not matter which method a user accesses DocRead with (browser, home or by mobile phone for example), the User License will only be counted once.
+- It does not matter which method a user accesses DocRead with (browser, home or by mobile phone for example).
+Their User License will only be counted once.

 Need a Quote?